Active

 Delaney Brooks

-Delaney represents plaintiffs in class action lawsuits, primarily in cases alleging hidden fees and product defects.
+Delaney represents plaintiffs in class action lawsuits, primarily in cases involving unfair business practices and defective products.

 View full profile